 Entry Closing Dates

-All Australian Money Tournaments will close their entries 14 days prior to the start of the qualifying event and will not be extending their entry closing dates in 2013.
+All Australian Money Tournaments will close their entries either 10 or 14 days prior to the start of the qualifying event and will not be extending their entry closing dates.
 So players, parents and coaches will need to be switched on to avoid disappointment.

 Once the tournament entries have closed, each tournament will compile an acceptance list, showing the list of players that have been accepted directly into the main draw and the list of players that are required to compete in the qualifying event.
 There will be a withdrawal deadline (7 days prior to the start), so players will need to keep an eye on the acceptance list as it will be constantly update.